rcook/beginning-practical-haskell/part03.md

 data Colour = RGB { red :: Int, green :: Int, blue :: Int }
 ```

 Just like the previous product type definition of `Colour`, this definition consists of a triple of `Int`s.
 Similarly, `RGB` is a data constructor of type `Int -> Int -> Int -> Colour`.
-However, this definition also names the three components and generates accessor functions for them, as you can convince yourself by defining `Colour` in GHCI and using `:t` on `red`, `green`, `blue`.
+However, this definition also names the three components and generates accessor functions for them, as you can convince yourself by defining `Colour` in GHCi and using `:t` on `red`, `green`, `blue`.
 Each has type `Colour -> Int`: i.e. each is a function taking a `Colour` and returning an `Int`.

 ## Parametric polymorphism